-Two specific Redox cell interpretations, as the red and blue dotted ovals, that were identified on page 22 have been applied to the map on page 25.
-This Copper Pathfinder Class map, as a portion of the SGH Copper signature, illustrates the emphasis of these two areas, especially with the anomalous low values within the dotted red oval.
-Thus these two areas are said to have an SGH signature associated with the presence of Copper mineralization.
-The Redox conditions in the overburden within the dotted blue oval appear to be less definitive with relation to this portion of the SGH Copper signature.
+The SGH Redox cell interpretation, as the blue dotted oval, that was identified on page 22 has been applied to the map on page 25.
+This Copper Pathfinder Class map, as a portion of the SGH Copper signature, also illustrates the Redox Cell as anomalous low values within the dotted blue oval.
+Thus this area is said to have an SGH signature associated with the presence of Copper mineralization based on the observation of this class of compounds (and other classes) that is reliably associated with the presence of Copper mineralization.

-The SGH Copper Pathfinder Classes shown in plan view on page 27 and in 3D view on page 28 is a portion of the SGH Copper signature that is very reliable in its association with Copper mineralization.
+The SGH Copper Pathfinder Classes shown in plan view on page 27 and in 3D view on page 28 is also a portion of the SGH Copper signature that is very reliable in its association with Copper mineralization.
 The SGH Copper Pathfinder Class is expected to illustrate an apical response as a vertical projection over Copper mineralization.
-The two interpreted Redox cells potentially indicate the strongest area of microbial activity at depth associated with Copper mineralization.
-These responses may predict and indicate a general trend in Copper mineralization as indicated by the area within the dashed green irregular oval.
+The apical response for this SGH Pathfinder Class for Copper illustrates excellent agreement with the expected apical anomaly from this class occurring centrally within the Redox cell having the SGH signature of Copper that appears on page 25.
+It is further interpreted that the apical anomaly in the centre of the Redox cell potentially indicates the strongest area of microbial activity at depth and thus the centre of most Copper mineralization.

 The interpretation of Redox conditions from the SGH Class map on page 22, coupled with the SGH Copper Pathfinder Class maps shown in plan view on pages 25 and 27, depict the majority of the SGH signature that has been associated with Copper mineralization.
 This SGH hydrocarbon signature zonation is predicted to be associated with copper targets as the detection of those hydrocarbon residues produced by the decomposition of microbes and bacteria in the death phase that have been feeding on copper based material.
 These residues have subsequently migrated to the surface as a flux of different classes of hydrocarbons.
 During migration to the surface, dispersion away from the mineralization is expected.
 The distance of dispersion is expected to be slightly different for each SGH class as the dispersion is dependent on the geochromatography as a variable based on the average molecular weight of the class.
 It has been found that the complexity of the overburden does not affected the geochromatographic dispersion of the SGH classes, unless a situation is encountered such as that of a major fault that may result is a very slight deflection of this path.
-This is the basis of the 3D-SGH interpretation as the relatively neutral hydrocarbons that SGH detects are spatially observed as very symmetrical anomalies (as presented by the author at the IAGS conference in Finland in 2011).
+This is the basis of the 3D-SGH interpretation as the relatively neutral hydrocarbons that SGH detects are spatially observed as very symmetrical anomalies (as presented by the author at the IAGS conference in Finland in 2011 and further at the IAGS conference in New Zealand in November of 2013).
 This symmetry is usually more easily observed with heavier molecular weight SGH classes.